burneyy/vim-winccoa/README.md

 Using `vim-plug`, simply can be installed by inserting `Plug 'burneyy/vim-winccoa'` into the vimrc.

 # Features
+Python script `vimcc.py` as wrapper around `vim` that allows to copy provided files from the subprojects if available there to the project when the file itself is not present in the project itself.
+The subprojects are taken from the main projects `<proj_dir>/config/config` file and the hierarchy is respected.
+Note: the editor can easily be changed within `vimcc.py` to any editor of your choice!

+## Within vim
 1. Syntax highlighting for `.ctl`, `.pnl` and `.pnl.bak` files (C-like syntax)
 2. For CTRL scripts , the command `SyntaxCheck [<projName>]`is provided to perform a syntax check using the underlying shell command `WCCOActrl -syntax -proj <projName> -log +stderr <thisFile>.ctl` (see [here](https://readthedocs.web.cern.ch/display/ICKB/WinCC+OA+3.15+-+CTRL+Language#WinCCOA3.15-CTRLLanguage-WinCCOAHelpReference)).
 If no project name is provided, it takes the `-currentproj` as default.
 3. For `.pnl` and `.pnl.bak` files, the command `SwapQuotes` is provided which allows to swap escaped quotes (`\"`) with normal quotes (`"`) and vice versa.
 The motivation for this is that these files are filled with lots of meta-information that are containing normal quotes - in contrast to the actual code that is containing escaped quotes.
 The command swaps the different types of quotes so that the normal quotes are used within the actual code.